DFU_PAN OTA Upgrade User Guide

 4.3 Algorithm Workflow

-Table Initialization: Initialize the 256-entry CRC32 lookup table on the first call
+Table Initialization: Initialize 256-item CRC32 lookup table on first call

-Initial Value Processing: XOR the initial CRC value with 0xFFFFFFFF
+Initial Value Processing: XOR initial CRC value with 0xFFFFFFFF

 Data Processing: For each byte of input data: